 - The Vice Chancellor-Planning & Budget is responsible for coordinating UC Irvine's trademark and licensing program and is authorized to:

-- Monitor and enforce the proper use of the Campus Names, the Unofficial UC Seal, the UC Irvine Seal, and the Trademarks
+- Monitor and enforce the proper use of the Campus Names, the Unofficial UC Seal, the UCI Seal, and the Trademarks;

-- Permit commercial and non-commercial uses of the Campus Names, the UC Irvine Seal, and the Trademarks, and the non-commercial use of the Unofficial UC Seal
+- Permit commercial and non-commercial uses of the Campus Names, the UCI Seal, and the Trademarks, and the non-commercial use of the Unofficial UC Seal;

-- Negotiate, execute, adminster, and monitor licenses for commercial use of the Campus Names, the UC Irvine Seal, and the Trademarks
+- Negotiate, execute, administer, and monitor licenses for commercial use of the Campus Names, the UCI Seal, and the Trademarks;

-- Resolve disputes relating to use of the Campus Names, the Unofficial UC Seal, the UC Irvine Seal, and/or the Trademarks.
+- Resolve disputes relating to use of the Campus Names, the Unofficial UC Seal, the UCI Seal, and/or the Trademarks.

-These authorities may be redelegated to the Director-Trademark and Licensing (see IDA 545).
+These authorities may be redelegated to the Director-Campus Assets (see IDA 545).

-- The Associate Vice Chancellor-Strategic Communications is authorized to:
+- The Associate Chancellor-Strategic Communications & Public Affairs is authorized to:

-- Approve proposed uses of the University’s Name, the Campus Names, or any other campus identifier in advertisements, in motion pictures or television broadcasts and other promotional contexts, and in connection with permits issued for filming that identifies the campus.
+- Approve proposed uses of the University’s Name, the Campus Names, or any other campus identifier in advertisements, in motion pictures or television broadcasts and other promotional contexts, and in connection with permits issued for filming that identifies the campus; and

-- In consultation with the Vice Chancellor-Planning and Budget or Director-Trademark and Licensing, permit the use of the Campus Names, the Unofficial Seal, the UC Irvine Seal, the Trademarks or any other campus identifier (e.g., archival material, photographs, images) for public relations purposes that are in the best interests of the University.
+- In consultation with the Vice Chancellor-Planning & Budget or Director-Campus Assets, permit the use of the Campus Names, the Unofficial UC Seal, the UCI Seal, the Trademarks or any other campus identifier (e.g., archival material, photographs, images) for public relations purposes that are in the best interests of the University.

-- The UC Irvine Bookstore may sell Merchandise on campus.
-All other campus departments or business units must obtain written permission from the Vice Chancellor, Planning & Budget, or an administrator delegated this authority, prior to selling Merchandise on or off campus.
+- The UCI bookstore may sell Merchandise on campus.
+All other campus departments or business units must obtain written permission from the Vice Chancellor-Planning & Budget or Director-Campus Assets prior to selling Merchandise on or off campus.

 - Any employee involved in contracting with a commercial entity is responsible for ensuring that the corporate funding agency or supplier of goods and services is advised of State of California Education Code Section 92000 and its restrictions on the use of the University’s Name, the Campus Names and the Trademarks contained in this policy.
 A request may be approved by a contracting officer only if the use of the University or Campus Name is a true and accurate statement of fact and not contrary to the interests of the University and the campus.